Skip to main content

 The development of the Marton Rail Hub was announced in April 2020 as a partnership between Rangitīkei District Council, Te Rūnanga O Ngā Wairiki Ngāti Apa, the Government’s Infrastructure Reference Group and Rangitīkei Forestry Holdings.

-The rail hub, which is set to be based on the outskirts of Marton, will set up the Rangitīkei region as a key logistical hub for the forestry industry across the Lower North Island, allowing handling and transportation of logs by rail to North Island ports.
-The site will include a debarking facility, and offer space to other relevant industrial businesses.
+The rail hub, which is set to be based on the outskirts of Marton, will set up the Rangitīkei district as a key logistical hub for the forestry industry across the Lower North Island, allowing handling and transportation of logs by rail to North Island ports.
+The site will include a de-barking facility and offer space to other relevant industrial businesses.

-Marton is central to significant forests in the Rangitīkei, Manawatū and Horowhenua regions that are mature and will continue to produce mature trees and increased volumes for the next 15 years.
-It is also a key service town for agriculture in the area, making it a good location for a freight hub.
+Marton is central to significant forests in the Rangitīkei, Manawatū and Horowhenua districts that are mature and will continue to produce mature trees and increased volumes for the next 15 years.

 Marton was built as the rail junction in the North Island to service our agricultural sector; the new rail hub gives the Rangitīkei district the opportunity to start growing again.
 The idea of the rail hub has been more than three years in the making and the Government has recognised the opportunity this brings to the district.
 Not only does this recognise the importance of funding key infrastructure in small regional towns, but it will also provide jobs in our local community.

-Rangitīkei District Council has estimated that this build, which will include a debarker facility, will create up to 83 jobs.
-When it’s up and running it will enable more efficient log transportation in the lower North Island, as well as creating at least 22 full-time jobs.
+Rangitīkei District Council has estimated that this build, which will include a de-barker facility, will create up to 83 jobs during its construction.
+When it’s up and running it will enable more efficient log transportation in the lower North Island, as well as create at least 22 full-time jobs.

-This rail hub will not only attract more commercial developments to the immediate area, it will also take freight trucks off the roads.
+This rail hub will also attract more commercial developments to the immediate area, thereby creating additional economic benefits and jobs.

 Rangitīkei District Council is working in close partnership with Te Rūnanga O Ngā Wairiki Ngāti Apa throughout this project.
 The Council and all stakeholders are committed to honouring the iwi partnership and working collaboratively to enhance collective opportunities within the Rangitīkei district.